jmarcosuarez/nopa/README.md

 # nopa
 ### React/Redux/Thunk - babel/webpack2

 This project describes the process of connecting a bank account to your own Account.
-So when you logg in you are taked to the choose a bank account, then as one bank in choosen you are ask to finish  adding loggin data.
-As the form is send you retreive your bank data to be viewed from withing the app.
+So when you logg in you are taked to the choose a bank account, then as one bank is choosen you are asked to finish adding loggin data to complete loggin in.
+As the form is send you area ttaking to a list displaying your own bank data from your bank and through this app.

 ## Installation
 Execute `npm install` to install dependencies